 Although these are very valid reasons for wanting to relocate to Canada, you still have to complete the visa process.
 You need to know what kind of visa you need, how to get it, and the documents you need to show.
 All this information has been included in this article.

 If you decide that you want to study in Canada, you’ll need to apply for a visa.
 First you need to know what type of visa you need.
-Since this article is for those who wish to further their education in Canada, we’re considering the student visa.
+Since this article is for those who wish to further their education in Canada, we’re considering the study visa or so-called study permit.

 What is a Study Permit?